The Superior Spider-Man: Dead No More: Clone Conspiracy

+Volume 2

 Spider-Geddon

 Superior Octopus establishes himself as the local hero of San Francisco, where he has defeated the Night Shift, Arnim Zola, and Count Nefaria.
 He has a lab with his inventions, including a machine that makes clones of himself, allowing his consciousness to jump to one of those in case of death.
 This machine uses technology of the Inheritors.
 Spider-UK, Spider-Woman of Earth-982, Spider-Gwen of Earth-65, Doctor Octopus (Octavia Octo) of Earth-1104, Spider-Ham, Spider-Punk of Earth-138, and Spider-Man Noir gather at the lab to warn him of the risk.
 Morlun emerges from one of the machines as they talked as well as Verna and Jennix, who kill Spider-Man Noir and Spider-UK as Morlun departs to target Peter Parker.